gramanicu/egc_tema3/Readme.md

 **The camera** used by the game is linked to the player's position (like the light, which is placed over the player).
 The camera can be rotated by using `Left Click` + `Mouse Drag` (in both camera modes).
 The FOV of the camera is linked to the speed of the player (effect used create the impression that the player is moving even faster).

 There are two important **UI Elements** : the `fuel bar` and the `lives counter`.
 The fuel bar is placed on the left side of the screen and scales with the percent fuel remaining.
-The lives counter is placed on the right side of the screen, and it will display a red square for every life available.
+The lives counter is placed on the right side of the screen.

 As previously stated, the **game manager** handles the object spawning, in particular, platforms.
 The way this works is: